gameserverapp/Platform/Documentation/docs/dashboard/monetization/shop_packs.md

 The actions are similar to Task actions.
 [Learn more about the available actions >](/dashboard/automate_tasks/actions)

 #### Single
-Add actions to the `Delivery content` tab.
-These actions will execute when players buy the Shop pack.
+The actions added here will execute when players buy the Shop pack.

 ![Monetization - Create Shop pack 4](/img/dashboard/monetization/shop_packs/create_shop_pack_4.jpg)